StephanMusgrave/P1/README.md

-#Cinema booking system
+#Theatre booking system
-A technical test to develop a system to check booking requests.
+A test to develop a system to check booking requests for a Theatre.

+Development in progress - not yet completed

 ## Developed by
 [Steve Musgrave]